-The Best Laptop Buyer’s Guide – Fall 2021
+The Best Laptop Buyer’s Guide – Spring 2022

 Choosing the Right Laptop, Made Easy!

 Need a new laptop but haven’t quite kept up with all the latest product releases?
-Well, we’ve got you covered – this guide profiles our top 10 picks on the market today, in a variety of categories, from home office to work on-the-go to enthusiast-level gaming.
+Well, we’ve got you covered – this guide profiles a dozen of the best laptop on the market today, in a variety of categories, from home office to work on-the-go to enthusiast-level gaming.

 The Best Laptops, Right Now!

-For Fall 2021, nearly every one of our top 10 picks is new, which goes to show how truly dynamic the laptop market.
+For Spring 2022, every single one of our 12 picks is new, which goes to show how truly dynamic the market is.
 That’s in part due to renewed competition between Intel and AMD, each vying for dominance in the laptop processor market like never before.
 Translation: consumers win with every new CPU released!
 And that’s why you need this guide… so you don’t get stuck with last year’s also-ran, which many vendors will be more than happy to sell you!!!

-There truly is a great laptop for everyone on this list, but that doesn’t mean everyone needs the same thing.
-That’s why we have budget choices for families and students, ultra-light choices for serious travelers, and of course, gaming laptops, all of which are equipped with Nvidia’s latest RTX 3000-series GPUs.
+And while there’s truly a great laptop for everyone on this list, not everyone needs the same thing.
+That’s why we have budget choices for families and students, ultra-light choices for serious travelers, content creation machines, and of course, gaming laptops, all of which are equipped with Nvidia’s latest RTX 3000-series GPUs.
 Anything less would be a mistake!

 Key Things to Look For